 - 1991 M.A.
 Biology.
 The City College of New York.
 City University of New York.

-- Microbial Ecology: I am interested in mapping the soil microbiome of the forest on campus.
+- Microbial Ecology: I am interested in understanding the changes in diversity and functionality of the soil microbiome based on vegetational gradients following small and large scale climatic changes.
 Understanding ecosystem structure and function are two critical aspects of ecological research.
 The development of next generation sequencing techniques allows us to estimate community diversity with greater accuracy than using traditional microbiological methods.
-In particular forest soil ecosystems are involved in nutrient cycling germane to the “health” of the ecosystem.
+Forest soil ecosystems are involved in nutrient cycling germane to the “health” of the ecosystem.
 This project involves undergraduate research students.

 - Bioremediation: in the last five years I have collaborated with Dr. Duncan Quarless from the Chemistry Department on a project to develop and test low molecular thiols that mimic natural endogenous thiols that help detoxify metals in living systems such as i.e. glutathione.
 We have tested this molecule in C. elegans with very promising results with an article publication in preparation.
 Five undergraduate students have worked in this project and presented the research in a number of undergraduate research conferences.